jahenderson777/cv/index.md

 ## In a nutshell

-Full stack Clojure programmer with a passion for function programming and creative problem solving.
+Full stack Clojure developer with a passion for function programming and creative problem solving.

 Confident polyglot with 15+ years wide ranging industry experience.